Bound by Corruption by BelovedStranger

 “The dead bother you.”
 It wasn’t a question.

+She answered anyway.
 “Yes.”
-And yet, a part of her wanted him anyway.
+And yet, a part of her wanted him regardless.
 The way he made her body sing was incredible, his power over her frightening.

 When he removed his hand, she was both grateful and disappointed.
 The latter annoyed her.

 Sesshomaru kissed her cheek.
 “One day soon, it won’t matter.
 On that day, you will welcome me after we’ve slaughtered dozens.
 Painted in the blood of our fallen, you’ll welcome me.
-Eagerly.”
+Demand that I take you.”

-Leaning back, he impaled her with his gaze, his eyes issuing a dark promise, while Kagome could feel her own widening, appalled at the picture he painted with such vivid detail.
+Leaning back, his eyes issued a dark promise.
+Kagome felt her own widen, appalled at the picture he painted with such vivid detail.
 He couldn’t be serious?
 But she feared he was.
-Before she could process that implication, he released her and gave her space.

 “Come.
 Your vengeance is not yet complete.”
 Then he was walking away, towards the bandits’ helpless leader.

-The path was now dark, dusk having fallen.
-When Kagome turned towards the man, she was certain Onigumo hadn’t seen their shameful intimacy.
-And yet, when she approached him, her face burned.
-She shouldn’t care what this man thought of her.
-He was the worst humanity had to offer, yet her feelings of mortification, of shame, did not diminish.
+The forest was pitch black, dusk having completely fallen, and the dirt path was enshrouded by shadows.
+Still, when Kagome turned towards the wounded man, she prayed Onigumo hadn’t seen their shameful intimacy.
+Approaching reluctantly, her face burned with the knowledge that with every step, she was made obscenely aware of the slickness between her thighs.
+She shouldn’t care what this criminal thought of her.
+Onigumo was the worst humanity had to offer, yet her mortification, her shame, did not diminish.

-She’d shown more ruthlessness when he’d killed the despoiler back at the lone hut than she had now, with her enemies lying scattered at her feet.
-But that wasn’t exactly true, he realized, frowning.
+She’d shown more ruthlessness when he’d killed the despoiler back at the lone hut than she did now, with her enemies lying scattered at her feet.
+Earlier, she’d condemned a man by her silence.
+Now, her silence condemned him.

-And now, the onna reeked of regret.
-Such a response confounded him.
-Was she not brimming with unquenched wrath?
-Did she not care for the loss of her village?
+Her response confounded him.
+Surely, she was brimming with unquenched wrath.
+Or, did she not care for the loss of her village?
 The death of her grandmother?
 Had he been mistaken?
-No, he’d witness true anguish reflected in her tormented eyes, even anger.
+No, he’d witnessed her anguish, her anger, at all that had been taken from her.
 Why then did she not yearn for revenge?

-Her lack of vengeance angered him.
 Why he felt so strongly, he refused to contemplate.
 Such thoughts led to doubts, and Sesshomaru was above reproach.
-Only his opinion of himself mattered, and he refused to let some insignificant miko make him question his actions and choices.
+Only his own opinion of himself mattered, and he would be damned if he allowed an insignificant miko cause him to question his actions or the choices he’d made.

-Because, if he was wrong, and she was pure… No!
+Because, if he was wrong and she was pure… Ridiculousness.

 “So, you’ve returned.
 I thought perhaps you had abandoned me.”

 “Come to kill me, daemon?”
-Onigumo gazed around Sesshomaru, the moonlight revealing his fallen men.
-“I should have known you were no man upon first sight.
+Onigumo gazed around Sesshomaru, the faint moonlight revealing the shadowy figures of his fallen men.
+“I should have known you were no man.
 Your strangeness sets you apart.
-That hair or yours, like an old man’s, and those ridiculous markings.”
+That hair of yours, like an old man’s, and those ridiculous markings, easily mistaken for a painted whore.”
 Onigumo scoffed.

 Sesshomaru’s silver brow ticked at the ningen’s audacious daring.
 Unbeknownst to this vermin, Sesshomaru’s tresses and daemon markings were outward symbols of his proud lineage, passed down from his great and terrible father.

-Before Sesshomaru could speak, the onna took a small step forward, speaking quickly.
+Before Sesshomaru could reply, the onna took a small step forward, speaking quickly.
 “We just have a few questions to ask you.”

 Sesshomaru frowned at her interference.

-‘Just a few questions’ do not warrant my injury and the death of my men.”
+“If you sought to ask nothing more than ‘a few questions’, such innocent curiosity would not warrant my injury or the death of my men.”
 Pain tightened his voice, while sweat beaded Onigumo’s brow on a face far too pale.
 Despite the agony he was surely experiencing, his mind was surprisingly sharp, as was his perusal.

-Dark eyes travelled up and down the onna.
-“A human travelling with a daemon.
-How intriguing.”
+Onigumo regarded Kagome more intently.
 “A miko?”
-Onigumo regarded the onna with new interest before chuckling.
+He chuckled darkly.
 Or tried to.
-The sound was more a groan of pain.
+The sound was more a groan of pain than amusement.
 “Bloodthirsty little thing, aren’t you?”

-Unaware of Sesshomaru’s internal war, Onigumo boldness continued.
+Oblivious of Sesshomaru’s internal war, Onigumo boldness continued.
 “Fascinating choice in travelling companion, miko.
-How did that come about?”
-Had he no fear?
-Or a death wish?
+How did that come about, I wonder?”

 “Tis to be torture before death?
 I have a better idea.
 An exchange.
-I give you the information you seek and you allow me my life.”
-Onigumo spoke with such unconcern, Sesshomaru was once again contemplating the damage the human had taken to the back of his skull.
+I give you the information you seek, willingly, and you allow me my life.”
+Onigumo spoke with such unconcern, Sesshomaru was once again contemplating the damage the human had taken to his head.

 “You are in no position to bargain, human.”
 To enforce his point, Sesshomaru nudged the warlord’s shattered knee none too gently.